Cancer

 How can nutrition help me recover after breast cancer treatment?

-Diet recommendations during recovery depend on the individual and type of treatment.
+Diet recommendations during recovery depend on the individual and the type of treatment.
 For example, people who have radiation therapy or surgery may not have the same side effects as someone who had chemotherapy.

 We offer tips for navigating individual concerns.
 For example, some people who have chemotherapy may lose their sense of taste, which could affect their diet.
-It may take a couple weeks for their sense of taste to return after finishing treatment.
+It may take a couple of weeks for their sense of taste to return after finishing treatment.
 We will develop a plan for them to get adequate nutrition during the time it takes for their taste buds to return.

 The bottom line: Breast cancer patients tend to be very motivated and want to make healthy lifestyle changes.
 Nuvance Health’s registered dietitians can help patients with breast cancer set realistic goals during treatment and survivorship that promote optimal wellness.